Key Takeaways

 - The right evaluation sequence eliminates 60% of vendors before a single demo: foundation audit first, vendor demos second, pilot design third

-- Five questions separate platforms built for production from platforms built for sales cycles — most vendors hope you never ask them
+- Six questions separate platforms built for production from platforms built for sales cycles — most vendors hope you never ask them

 - Per-session pricing models penalise you for success: the better your deflection rate, the higher your bill